What is a Joint Venture and How Does It Work?

 If the joint venture is simply a contractual relationship with an agreement between two independent companies, the terms of the agreement will determine how the joint venture is taxed and how the tax is apportioned between the two entities.

 What a Joint Venture is NOT

 A joint venture may have some similarity to a partnership, but it's not.
 A partnership is a single business entity formed by two or more people.
 A joint venture joins several different business entities (each of which may be any type of legal entity) into a new entity, which may or may not be a partnership.
 Partnership income taxes are paid by the owners individually.

-Don't confuse a JV with a 'qualified joint venture,' - a specific taxation form for husbands and wives in partnerships.
+Don't confuse a joint venture with a 'qualified joint venture,' A qualified joint venture is a

 You may have heard the term "consortium" used to explain a joint venture.
 A consortium is a looser arrangement between several different and distinct business entities.
 A consortium doesn't create a new entity.
 In the travel industry, for example, a consortium of travel agencies allow memberships with benefits.
 The consortium negotiates on behalf of its members for special rates from hotels, resorts, and cruise lines.

 Any two businesses of any size can work together on a joint project, while still maintaining the rest of their business apart from each other.
 Some related articles that might give you additional ideas for possible joint ventures.

 Scott Allen, Entrepreneurship Expert, has written more about the advantages of joint ventures and how they work.